ULNA ANATOMY

 • Function:

-• Contributes to wrist and forearm stability
+• Contributes to your wrist and forearm stability

-• Facilitates rotational movements of the forearm
+• Facilitates rotational movements of your forearm

 Head of the Ulna